 Eligibility: Any clinically healthy American Eskimo Dog, Beagle, Jack Russell Terrier, Scottish Terrier, Shetland Sheepdog, or West Highland White Terrier that is at least 6 years of age with no sign of urinary tract infection.

 If interested in applying to participate in this study, you can do so here.
 You can view a short video about this study on the NC State College of Veterinary Medicine Facebook page.
-Please contact Amanda Brooks at firstname.lastname@example.org or Dr. Michael Wood at email@example.com with any questions.
+Please contact Amy Elbe, CVT, LAT or Dr. Michael Wood with any questions.

 Dogs with BLADDER CANCER

 The Small Animal Internal Medicine and Oncology Services are recruiting patients with bladder tumors.
-They are interested in whether exposure to certain environmental chemicals contributes to the risk of bladder cancer in dogs.
+They interested in determining whether urinary exposure to certain environmental chemicals contributes to bladder cancer risk in the dog.
+A second part of this study is to determine whether owners of dogs with bladder cancer have similar urinary chemical exposures.